 Click to download a workbook and open in Excel; make sure to enable macros for full functionality.
 The workbooks contain screencasts that explain what to do and include tasks that can be assigned.
-These workbooks are entirely self-contained--the workbook includes within it everything that is needed.
+These workbooks are entirely self-contained--the workbook includes within it everything the student needs.

 HowtoChart.xls: a gentle introduction to graphing in Excel, includes simple and double Y charts using data from Central American countries